 In addition to working as a research scientist, I am also a digital artist and cultural theorist.
 On the digital side of things, I am interested in projects which fuse both artistic and scientific discourse.
-On the cultural theory side of things, I am fascinated trying to understand the mechanisms by which modern power creates subjects (the kings of old might be gone, but we’re subjects nonetheless) – i.e., how do institutional, political, and religious structures combine to shape ideology, morality, individual choice, and collective identity?
-Occasionally I publish papers related to these topics, and sometimes I even undertake field research to test out my hypotheses!
+On the cultural theory side of things, I am fascinated by the mechanisms that modern power uses to create subjects (the kings of old might be gone, but we’re subjects nonetheless) – i.e., how do institutional, political, and religious structures combine to shape ideology, morality, individual choice, and collective identity?
+Occasionally I publish papers on these topics; sometimes I undertake field research to test my hypotheses!

 My primary artistic focus at present is called danceroom Spectroscopy (dS) (www.danceroom-spec.com), an award-winning project that merges rigorous chemical physics with cutting-edge digital art… It grew out of some code written as part of a small EPSRC public engagement grant I obtained in Nov 2010.
 Since then, it has gathered breathtaking momentum, receiving further funding from EPSRC, Arts Council England, NVIDIA, the Arnolfini, and the Watershed.
 To date, over 60,000 people have experienced dS, and it has been featured at major cultural institutions and events including the Kinetica Art Fair, the Barbican Arts Centre, the London 2012 Cultural Olympiad, and TEDx Bristol. dS is lots of things: an educational tool, a science exhibit, an art installation, an experiment in interactive high-performance computing algorithms, and the glue that knits together Hidden Fields, which is the world’s first dance performance driven by algorithms from quantum molecular dynamics.